1.11.8 Servicewide Electronic Research Program (SERP)

 Note:

-If the original Alert is over 1-year old, the Alert must be rescinded and then reissued.
+If the alert is over one year old, and the topic is still needed, the alert must be rescinded and then reissued as a new alert.

 Updating All Other Content